-Special Provisions for urgent action
+Special Provisions for Urgent Action

-In cases where urgent action is needed to change technical artefacts, the timelines stated in section 2.2.7.1 may be shorter.
+In cases where urgent action is needed to change technical artefacts, the timelines stated in section 2.5.5.1 may be shorter.

 Urgent action may be warranted in situations including, but not limited to, the publication of hot fixes for error correction or bug fixing.